 - March 25: Design considerations: Design for manufacturability, Mike Creeden, Insulectro

 - March 27: Design considerations: Design for reliability, Mike Creeden, Insulectro

-- April 1: Process control: General concepts, goals, and objectives, David Sullivan, Retired
+- April 1: Process control: General concepts, goals, and objectives, David Sullivan, Printed Circuit Solutions

-- April 3: Process control: Practical applications of SPC, CpK, etc., David Sullivan, Retired
+- April 3: Process control: Practical applications of SPC, CpK, etc., David Sullivan, Printed Circuit Solutions

 - April 6: Flex and rigid-flex technology, Lee Mayra, Calumet Electronics